+1 POINT - for applications that meet the minimum stocking density eligibility criteria for this option, which is:

+• 1,600 stems/hectares at initial planting

+3 POINTS - for applications that deliver more than the minimum stocking density eligibility criteria for this option, which is:

+to plant at least 10 per cent of this option at 3,000 stems/hectares.
+The area you are planting at 3,000 trees per hectare must be in a planned site location, identified on the species map, and the minimum stocking density of this area must remain at 3,000 trees per hectare until the trees are established at year 5 to plant at least 20 per cent of this option at 3,000 stems/hectares.
+The area you are planting at 3,000 trees per hectare must be in a planned site location, identified on the species map, and the minimum stocking density of this area must remain at 3,000 trees per hectare until the trees are established at year 5

-- 1 POINT for applications that meet the minimum stocking density eligibility criteria for this option, which is: - 1,600 stems/hectares at initial planting - 3 POINTS for applications that deliver more than the minimum stocking density eligibility criteria for this option, which is: - 10 per cent of the area within the scheme boundary planted at 3,000 stems/hectares - 5 POINTS for applications that are well in excess of the minimum stocking density eligibility criteria for this option, which is: - 20 per cent of the area within the scheme boundary planted at 3,000 stems/hectares
+5 POINTS - for applications that are well in excess of the minimum stocking density eligibility criteria for this option, which is: